This project was released in endless-sphere forum, and it has quite some history, and previous hackaday coverage.

 FOC is about aligning your sinewaves with the actual field inside the motor, and controlling the machine with a vector signal composed on a torque-generating current in quadrature with the flux (Iq), and a flux-generating current (Id).
 There are lots of good resources about this topic, and you can see the actual lines of code performing the transformations here.

-Along with a control loop, you need a user interface to configure the motor parameters, and it will be your tool for debugging problems.
+Along with a control loop, you need a user interface to configure the motor parameters, and it will be your tool for debugging problems and getting to know your machine.
 Hats off to Benjamin's VESC Tool:

 Now that you have some software in place, a high power application will need some very particular hardware: